 - Remove the chicken from the bones and shred it into small pieces as you go.
 Another option is to remove the chicken in large pieces and cut it into chunks.

 - Wash and dry the green onions.
-Slice the onion into thin rounds.
+Slice the green onion into thin rounds.

 - Wash and dry the grapes.
 Cut them into small slices.